ajayanuragi/whatToBuild/README.md

    ./mvnw spring-boot:run

 The application will be accessible at http://localhost:8080.

-Note: Change db-url to your url for mongoDB database.
+#### Note: Change db-url to your url for mongoDB database in application.yml file.

 ## Usage
 ### Adding an Idea